michalsiarka/var-analysis-polityka-pieniezna-usa/README.md

 ## Project Overview
 This project was developed as a final assignment for the **Dynamic Econometrics** (Ekonometria Dynamiczna) course.
 It is now part of my professional portfolio to demonstrate my skills in time-series analysis, econometric modeling, and economic data interpretation.

-[cite_start]The study focuses on analyzing the macroeconomic response to unexpected changes (shocks) in the United States' monetary policy.
-Using monthly data from 1985 to 2024, the project empirically verifies the transmission mechanism of the Federal Reserve (Fed) and its impact on real economic activity (industrial production) and inflation[cite: 10, 14].
+The study focuses on analyzing the macroeconomic response to unexpected changes (shocks) in the United States' monetary policy.
+Using monthly data from 1985 to 2024, the project empirically verifies the transmission mechanism of the Federal Reserve (Fed) and its impact on real economic activity (industrial production) and inflation.

 ## Key Features & Methodology
 * **Vector Autoregression (VAR) & VEC Models**: The analysis transitions from a VAR model on levels to a model on increments to ensure dynamic stability.
 It also incorporates a Vector Error Correction (VEC) model to analyze long-term equilibrium.